njohnson-nj2/GameLearn/README.md

 java HelloWorld

 This command will start a Java Virtual Machine and attempt to load the class called HelloWorld.
 Once it loads that class, it will execute the main method I mentioned earlier.
 You should see "Hello World!" printed in the terminal window.
 That's all there is to it.

-As a side note, TextWrangler is just a text editor for OSX and has no bearing on this situation.
-You can use it as your text editor in this example, but it is certainly not necessary.